n6il/toolshed/README.txt

 == HOW TO BUILD hdbdos and dwdos ==

 It is recommended to have lwtools installed (http://lwtools.projects.l-w.ca/).
+You will also need "makewav" from Toolshed installed to build WAV files.
-See the Makefiles for different build options.
+See hdbdos/README.txt and the makefiles for different build options.

 To be build all default flavors:
 $ make -C dwdos
 $ make -C hdbdos
+$ make -C superdos

 Instead of lwtools the deprecated mamou can still be used (YMMV):
 $ make -C dwdos AS="mamou -r -q"
 $ make -C hdbdos AS="mamou -r -q"
+Note that superdos still builds with mamou by default.